jeyemwey/owncast-with-transcriptions/README.md

 1. `./startWithAzure.sh` will run from source.
 1. Point your [broadcasting software](https://owncast.online/docs/broadcasting/) at your new server and start streaming.

+## Configuration

+Copy the `transcription-example.yaml` file to `transcription.yaml` and edit accordingly.
+Edit the configuration according to the documentation.

 <!-- LICENSE -->
 ## License